 Norman Pogson / Shutterstock.com

-The Scottish people don’t just sing the classic “Auld Lang Syne,” they build festivities around the birthday of the song’s author, Robert Burns, on Jan.
+The Scottish people don’t just sing the classic “Auld Lang Syne,” they’ve built festivities around the birthday of the song’s author, Robert Burns, Jan.
 25. Celebrants read works by the man considered the national poet of Scotland and feast on haggis, a savory pudding made from sheep organs.

 22. Purim — Jewish communities worldwide

 tomertu / Shutterstock.com

 Although many people haven’t heard of Purim, Jews throughout the world celebrate the holiday.
 It marks the day Queen Esther saved the Jewish people from a decree of death.
 Festivities include reciting the story of the Persian queen, exchanging gifts and feasting.
 In 2019, Purim begins March 20 and ends March 21.